 Winner of the top prize at the Critics’ Week section of the Cannes Film Festival, Antonio Méndez Esparza’s directorial debut radiantly captures the complex homecoming of a loving father.
 In an unexpected take on the traditional immigrant story, Pedro returns home to a small mountain village in Guerrero, Mexico, after years of working in New York.
 He finds his daughters older and more distant than he imagined; his wife still has the same smile.
 The villagers think this year’s crop will be bountiful and there is work in a growing city nearby.
 But the locals are wise to a life of insecurity, and their thoughts are often of family members or opportunities far away, north of the border.

-Stay after the screening for a discussion with Professor Gilda Rodríguez from the Women's & Gender Studies and Political Science.
+Stay after the screening for a discussion with Professor Gilda Rodríguez from the Program in Women's & Gender Studies and the Department of Political Science.

 Monday, April 16 at 6:30pm to 9:00pm

 Community Foundation Theatre in the Gund Gallery